OC Oerlikon: Ownership structure

 The ownership structure of OC Oerlikon has gone through numerous drastic changes over the years, partly due to some large options transactions.
 When the company was recapitalized, its shareholder structure changed once again.
 Oerlikon's Annual Report 2021 gives the shareholder structure as follows:

 Board of directors

 The board of directors is responsible for the supervision and strategic management of the company.
-At Oerlikon's 42nd Annual General Meeting of Shareholders, Prof. Dr. Michael Süss was appointed chairman of the board of directors.
-The current members of the Board of Directors of OC Oerlikon Corporation AG, Pfäffikon, are:
+At Oerlikon's 42nd Annual General Meeting of Shareholders, Michael Suess was appointed chairman of the board of directors.